Game of chance after bishop gets hopelessly drunk (6)

 'gets' is the link.

-(Other definitions for blotto that I've seen before include "In slang, very drunk", "To bolt away in drunk state", "Boot Lt. out for being drunk", "Smashed", "Three sheets to the wind", "Dead drunk", "Drunk", "Helplessly drunk (slang)", "Slangily drunk - ready to bolt" and "Unconscious from drink".)
+(Other definitions for blotto that I've seen before include "To bolt away in drunk state", "Get very drunk", "In slang, very drunk", "Drunk", "wrecked", "To bolt away slangily drunk", "Slangily drunk - ready to bolt", "Smashed", "Stoned" and "Wasted".)